s-c-p/request-to-icici-uhrjksb493/publish.md

 ### Goodwill (past present and future)

 You probably think of me as a cheat/thief/low-life, so I won't spend time preaching numbers or famous blunders.
-But I must try to appeal to your better judgement:
+But, on basis of objective evidence of past, I must try to appeal to your better judgement:

  * I am hardworking